Gabe-DelGuercio/Gabe_DelGuercio/README.md

 ## Current Skills 🧠

-I am still very new, and do not have any official projects or Social Media account that I can share Everything from here on out is a placeholder for when I do get the ball rolling.
+I am still very new, and do not have any official projects or Social Media account that I can share.
+Everything from here on out is a placeholder for when I do get the ball rolling.
 Stay tuned!

 ![HTML](https://img.shields.io/badge/-HTML-E34F26?style=flat-square&logo=html5&logoColor=white)
 ![CSS](https://img.shields.io/badge/-CSS-1572B6?style=flat-square&logo=css3&logoColor=white)